Major to Career Relationship

 How do you get career experience?
 Student Engagement & Career Development has terrific resources to help you.

-Student Engagement & Career Development also offers several programs to help you make and implement your career plans.
+Student Engagement & Career Development also offers several programs and events to help you make and implement your career plans.

 The relationship can vary.
 Some majors (e.g., nursing, engineering, architecture) offer the opportunity to gain licensure or credentialing.
 Most majors, however, give perspectives, theories, and skills valuable in all kinds of professional endeavors.
 Therefore, the best major for you is one that matches your interests, academic strengths, and values.